vladhondru25/diverse-AI-projects/CrossStagePartial-Network/README.md

 # Cifar10 with Cross Stage Partial Network

 The Cifar10 [1] dataset is solved using Cross Stage Partial blocks, as in [2].
+The architecture follows the model for CSPDarknet53, which is the backbone of Yolo v4 and v5.
 This was implemented in PyTorch.

 ## How to run